cdapio/coopr/docs/docs/source/overview/design-goals.rst

     :figclass: align-center

-Cask Coopr streamlines the process of cluster provisioning, reducing the amount of work necessary for administrators and users.
+Coopr streamlines the process of cluster provisioning, reducing the amount of work necessary for administrators and users.
-Cask Coopr also allows cluster administrators to more easily manage and monitor clusters through a higher level interface system.
+Coopr also allows cluster administrators to more easily manage and monitor clusters through a higher level interface system.